Support road.cc

 "All brands now benefit from joint stock management, and the stock levels of finished bikes, which peaked at the end of 2023, have now been brought back to normalised pre-Covid levels.
 The majority of the stock now consists of models produced in the past year.
 The inventory of parts and accessories had been brought back to normalised levels earlier in the year.
 We see sales to customers in our key markets increasing again."

-In June, Accell's credit rating was downgraded for fourth time in a year, the blow coming at the same time that the group's cargo bike company Babboe was criticised for a "shambles" recall of faulty frames.
+In June, Accell's credit rating was downgraded for the fourth time in a year, the blow coming at the same time that the group's cargo bike company Babboe was criticised for a "shambles" recall of faulty frames.

 The group also made job cuts to streamline its European production, with two facilities merging and some production relocated to Hungary and Turkey.
 In October, the major Dutch cycling company did hint at its recovery, Accell reporting that parts and accessories inventory is already back to normal and bike inventory levels are expected to reach the same point by the end of 2024.